-This recipe comes from Persephone Farm's Elanor O'Brien, who shared it with me for my cookbook, Portland Farmers Market Cookbook.
+This recipe comes from Persephone Farm's Elanor O'Brien, who shared it with Ellen Jackson for her cookbook, Portland Farmers Market Cookbook.

 If flame or Thompson raisins are what you have on hand, use them.
 But don’t be tempted to leave the raisins out; they’re key to the success of the flavors and textures of this dish, and golden raisins are particularly good.

 Brown rice fans, please note: Elanor has tried, and it just doesn’t work in this recipe.
 Stick with organic white basmati rice and have some extra greens on the side.

 Makes 8 to 10 servings

 - 2 medium onions, cut into 1/2-inch dice (about 3 cups)